polly-today/polly-dataprocessor-validation/README.md

 **Comparison & saving results**

 Once the LLM returns a structured response, the script calls compare_llm_to_target_output(...).
-The comparison metrics (attribute, target_value, llm_value, similarity_score) is written into the database (public.results)
+The comparison metrics (attribute, target_value, llm_value, similarity_score) is written into the database (public.results).
+Besides, when you have applied the dynamic prompt, product types that did occur in the labeled dataset, but not in the masterdata, are stored into the database (public.to_be_added_product_types), so that we can easily detect which product types we might want to add.

 ## Interpreting results